Tottenham, New South Wales: Medical and other services

 The town also successfully searched the world to recruit its own doctor, when the Health Department had said that no suitable doctor could be found.
 Five locals came forward to form a team of local volunteer ambulance officers, in support of the two full-time paramedics that are provided by the NSW Ambulance Service.
 Finally, the town constructed a spacious sports centre in a dollar for dollar agreement with the local Shire.
 All of these projects in the one year contributed to Tottenham's selection as Community of the Year for NSW.

 Climate

+Being near the geographical centre of New South Wales, the seasonal range is quite marked, with long, hot summers and cool winters, and rather scanty rainfall through the year – mainly resulting from severe thunderstorms and northwest cloudbands.
+There are two known occurrences of snowfall in the district, on 5 July 1900 and some time in 1874 (both having occurred on the Melrose Plains to the south-west).